Jarvismkennedy/neorg-roam.nvim/README.md

 ### Capture templates to do

 -  Currently capture templates always insert after the metadata.
-Support a target property to insert after any treesitter node.
+Support a target property to insert after any tree-sitter node.
 -  Support the `narrowed` flag to capture in a blank buffer and write lines to file on save.